 To compare performance outcomes in different course modes, we use fixed-effect regression models.
 One methodological challenge to credibly estimating the relationship between course delivery mode and student performance is that the likelihood of online course offerings may be correlated with college, course, or time characteristics that are tied to pass rates.
 For instance, if math courses are less commonly offered online (synchronously or asynchronously) than English courses, and the latter tend to have higher pass rates, it could introduce bias into our estimates if we did not account for systematic differences across departments.
 In order to provide estimates that account for differences in modality offerings across colleges, courses, and time, we employ college-course-term fixed effects.
-This means that we only compare performance outcomes among students taking the same course (e.g., Bio 101) in the same college (e.g., College of Marin) during the same term (e.g., fall 2019).
+This means that we only compare performance outcomes among students taking the same course (e.g., fall 2019).